Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Introduction

-This manuscript investigates the temporal evolution of quantum thermalization of a single mode radiation field in contact with a thermal atomic reservoir.
-Thermalization of quantum systems is a basic concept of quantum statistical physics~\cite{kubo_statistical_2003} and has attracted renewed interest.
-Conventional quantum thermalization states that an open quantum system connected with a thermal reservoir will evolve towards an equilibrium state with the same reservoir temperature $T$ as an irreversible process~\cite{breuer_theory_2007}.
-If the system is a part of an isolated quantum system, then the process can be defined by the eigenstate thermalization hypothesis~\cite{deutsch_quantum_1991,srednicki_chaos_1994}.
-This study adopts a conventional quantum thermalization scheme by a thermal atom reservoir in the framework of a micromaser model in order to focus on the possible applications to conventional quantum heat engines~\cite{filipowicz_theory_1986}.
-Beyond the context of quantum optics, micromaser has been very popular for examining the thermalization dynamics representing the single atom reservoir~\cite{liao_single-particle_2010}, coherent or correlated two-atom reservoir~\cite{li_quantum_2014,dillenschneider_energetics_2009} or coherent non-thermal multi-atom reservoirs ~\cite{dag_multiatom_2016}.
-Moreover, a micromaser setup was also introduced as photonic heat engines in which a the single radiation field is the working substance and atom reservoir is the heat bath ~\cite{scully_extracting_2003,turkpence_photonic_2017,liao_single-particle_2010,li_quantum_2014,dillenschneider_energetics_2009,dag_multiatom_2016}.
-Since the thermalization process is a part of Quantum Otto engine cycle~\cite{quan_quantum_2007}, the ability to choose the reservoir parameters for faster heating or cooling the single mode field is also precious to boost the power output of the engine for finite-time operations~\cite{geva_quantummechanical_1992}.
+Thermalization of quantum systems is a fundamental concept in quantum statistical physics~\cite{kubo_statistical_2003} and has attracted renewed interest.
+Conventional quantum thermalization states that an open quantum system connected with a thermal reservoir will evolve towards an equilibrium state with the same temperature of the reservoir in an irreversible way~\cite{breuer_theory_2007}.
+If the system is part of an isolated quantum system, then the process can be defined by the eigenstate thermalization hypothesis~\cite{deutsch_quantum_1991,srednicki_chaos_1994}.
+Here, we adopt the former conventional view by using atomic reservoirs within the framework of the micromaser model~\cite{filipowicz_theory_1986}.

-Concisely, this study investigates the dynamical evolution of conventional quantum thermalization process of a single mode cavity field in contact with thermal atom reservoir for both multi-atom and multi-level cases.
-By the obtained numerical and analytical results, parameter dependence of thermalization dynamics qualitatively compared.
-Since the selected atom reservoirs are the thermal ones the effect of quantum coherence or correlations is beyond the scope of this study.